magmide/magmide/essay.md

+Why isn't (X) good enough?
+- Rust.
+Not actually safe, at least within the boundaries of the tool itself.
+- LLVM.
+Not actually safe, which also means its optimizations can't be as aggressive.
+Focuses on downwards compilation rather than upwards metaprogrammatic recombination.
+Perhaps abstracts too much of the machine away in certain circumstances.
+- Coq, Lean
+- Koka, F*, Liquid Haskell

 This project is seeking to solve these problems by creating a Tool, and a Community.
 The Tool is largely a technical work, but one we will try to build as intuitively and elegantly as possible (in contrast to existing academic tools).
 The Community includes governance and education materials.